ejeschke/ginga/doc/install.rst

 .. note:: For the full reference viewer, Mac and Windows users
 	  should probably install the Qt version, unless you are the tinkering sort.
-Linux can use either Qt or Gtk fine.
+Linux can use either Qt or GTK fine.

 Qt/PySide
 =========